pysat/pysatSpaceWeather/CONTRIBUTING.md

 1. Include an example for use
 2. Add a note to ``CHANGELOG.md`` about the changes
-3. Ensure that all checks passed (current checks include Travis-CI and Coveralls) [1]_
+3. Ensure that all checks passed (current checks include GitHub Actions, Coveralls, and ReadTheDocs) [1]_

 ..
 [1] If you don't have all the necessary Python versions available locally or
        have trouble building all the testing environments, you can rely on